All things film, Nostrils Production’s got it.

-Together with SeaShorts Festival, B-Side City will be featuring one filmmaker per country within the Southeast Asian region to shed some light on the creatives and industry.
-First up, Brunei's Aznniel Yunus!
+Together with SeaShorts Festival, B-Side will feature one filmmaker per country in South East Asia to shed some light on the creatives and industry.
+First up, Brunei’s Aznniel Yunus!

-Having worked in the industry for a while now, Googling his name will bring up multiple results that range from music videos, short films and the occasional wedding videos.
-As long as it involves storytelling and a camera, chances are he will be there to do it.
+Since he has worked in the industry for a while now, googling his name will bring up multiple results that range from music videos, short films to wedding videos.
+As long as it involves storytelling and a camera, chances are, he will be there to do it.

 B-Side takes a quick minute to ask the filmmaker some questions about his journey and his short film Masa.